- Board member, Community leader, Lawyer and Solicitor

 If Patricia Conroy didn't coin the phrase 'women can have it all, but not all at once', she certainly endorsed its truth by example!
 'The goals I set for myself,' she says, 'were to achieve a balanced life, to have a happy marriage and be a reasonable mother and at the same time have a rewarding professional life.'
 By any measure, including her own, she has achieved those goals and made an important contribution to the legal profession, and community life in Queensland.

-Selected Resources: Patricia Conroy interviewed by Nikki Henningham in the Trailblazing Women and the Law oral history project, 2013, 6389165; National Library of Australia, Oral History and Folklore Collection; Patricia Conroy's archival material in private hands.
+Sources used to compile this entry: Patricia Conroy interviewed by Nikki Henningham in the Trailblazing Women and the Law oral history project, 2013, 6389165; National Library of Australia, Oral History and Folklore Collection; Patricia Conroy's archival material in private hands.

 Prepared by Nikki Henningham